So here’s a budget-friendly El Nido travel guide, i.e., how to travel to El Nido, Palawan, with about P7000 for 5 days.

 El Nido is teeming with all sorts of accommodation, from 5-star hotels to budget-friendly inns and dormitories.

-For commuters: from the terminal in El Nido, hail a tricycle and just tell the driver to drop you off to your selected lodging.
+For commuters: Coming from Puerto Princesa, your ride will let you off at the terminal.
+From there, hail a tricycle and just tell the driver to drop you off to your selected lodging.
 Don’t worry, most of them are familiar with the inns in the area.

 For backpackers, there are inns that offer P400-500 room rates for 2 people.
 Some of these are: